wp-plugins/jsl3-facebook-wall-feed/readme.txt

 15. View your Facebook Wall Feed on your WordPress post or page.

 == Changelog ==

+= 1.5.4 =
+* This update should send fewer notification emails.
+* Changes all URLs to use https.

 = 1.5.3 =
 * Fixed a minor bug introduced in v1.5.2